-In these two passages of Isaiah, we hear spirited, prophetic imagination from a place of longing—a deep, heart-felt yearning for peace coupled with justice.
-Of course, to preach such a marriage of these paradoxical partners takes genius and is a rare, a high thing, un-subsidized, having its own courage.
+In these two passages of Isaiah, we hear spirited, prophetic imagination from a place of longing—a yearning for peace.

-The story of Mary is a narrative of deep longing; her openness to bear and carry this longing to its full incarnation—the child of promise and possibilities being born, the Christ Child.
+The story of Mary is a narrative of deep longing; her openness to bare and carry this longing to its full incarnation—the child of promise and possibilities being born, the Christ Child.

-Longing during this season of Advent is the transfiguration of waiting and aloneness, the cyclical season, the womb of alchemy, the ritualistic recognition of aloneness transformed into longing.
-It is the defenseless interior core of a person receiving its overdue invitation from the mystery of the universe – the moon, the stars, the night horizon and the great tidal flows of love and life; all are from God.
+Longing during this season of Advent is the transfiguration of aloneness, the cyclical season, the womb of alchemy, the ritualistic recognition of aloneness transformed into longing.
+It is the defenseless interior core of a person receiving its overdue invitation from the mystery of the universe–the moon, the stars, the night horizon and the great tidal flows of love and life; all are from God.
 Advent is a sacred season of being and becoming the Oneness of what is!
 Immanuel, God with us and in us.

 In the end, Advent and longing bring us to an edge of knowing ourselves.
-During this season, if we never look inward at the aloneness and the longing, we tend to become experts at life on the edge, while seldom unlocking what our seeking and longing mean and carry for us.
-Advent provides us that season and space to ponder the meaning of what we carry and that for which we long.
+During this season, if we never look inward at the aloneness and the longing, we tend to become experts at life on the edge, while seldom unlocking what all our seeking and longing mean and carry for us.
+Advent provides us that season and space to ponder the meaning of what we carry and long for.

-Whether pursuing our longing literally or symbolically or some of both, the season of Advent is about falling toward the center of our longing.
+Whether pursuing our longing literally or symbolically or some of both, longing is about falling to the center of our longing.
 Advent invites us to be intentional about the search.
-At this place, the Christ Child awaits and out of this space, incarnation happens and the divine is born in and through us along with all the robust vulnerability that come with it.
+This Advent, may we get a deeper glimpse at the center of our longing.
+At this place, the Christ Child awaits and out of this space, incarnation happens and the divine is born in and through us.

 What have we done with the garden we have been given and long for?